marksmccann/froyo/docs/api/component.md

 ### `elements`

--   type: `object`
+-   type: `Elements`

 A user-defined object for storing references to DOM elements.
-Only valid instances of DOM nodes and lists (e.g. `Element`, `NodeList`, `TextNode`, `HTMLCollection`, etc.) can be applied to this property.
-Node lists are automatically converted to an traditionally `Array`.
 View ["Selecting Elements"](../fundamentals/dom-management.md#selecting-elements) to learn more.

 :::tip